Singh-Aman08/nlp-information-extraction/README.md

 ## Project Overview

-Clinical trial abstracts contain a large amount of unstructured biomedical text, making it difficult for researchers to efficiently extract and compare key study details.
-This project focuses on converting unstructured clinical trial descriptions into structured information, enabling easier analysis, comparison, and evidence synthesis across studies.
+Clinical trial abstracts contain large amounts of unstructured biomedical text, making it difficult to efficiently extract and compare key study details.
+This project aims to structure this information to support easier analysis and evidence synthesis across biomedical literature.

-The main objective is to extract structured information from clinical trial abstracts into a predefined schema.
-Specifically, the task involves identifying and extracting three key components: **Participants (PART)**, **Intervention (INT)**, and **Outcome (OUT)** from each abstract.
-The extracted information is then used to evaluate and compare different information extraction strategies.
+The main objective is to extract three key components from each abstract: **Participants (PART)**, **Intervention (INT)**, and **Outcome (OUT)**.
+These extracted elements are used to evaluate and compare different information extraction approaches.

-The dataset used in this project is the **EBM-NLP corpus**, a large-scale annotated dataset of approximately 5,000 clinical trial abstracts.
-It provides token-level annotations for PIO elements (Participants, Intervention, and Outcomes), making it widely used for biomedical information extraction tasks.
-The dataset can be accessed here: https://github.com/bepnye/EBM-NLP
+The dataset used in this project is the **EBM-NLP corpus**, a large-scale dataset of approximately 5,000 clinical trial abstracts with token-level annotations for PIO elements.
+It is widely used for biomedical information extraction research.
+The dataset is available at: https://github.com/bepnye/EBM-NLP

-The project systematically compares the effectiveness of different extraction strategies, ranging from traditional rule-based approaches to modern transformer-based and fine-tuned language models, to assess their ability to accurately structure biomedical information from unstructured text.
+This project evaluates multiple extraction strategies, ranging from rule-based methods to transformer-based and fine-tuned language models, to assess their effectiveness in biomedical information extraction.

 ## Model-Level Performance (Micro-Averaged)